neard/neard/README.md

 See ``CHANGELOG.md`` and ``DIFF.md``.

-## Get involved

-Neard is open for everyone to contribute.
-Please give us some feedback and join the development!

 ## Found a bug?

 Please search for existing issues first and make sure to include all relevant information.